Actindo-AG/Documentation/DataHub/UserInterface/04_ETLExtensions.md

 ![String to absolute number](../../Assets/Screenshots/DataHub/Settings/ETL/Extensions/StringToAbsoluteNumber.png "[String to absolute number]")

 This extension is used to map a string attribute to an absolute number, that is, a positive number.
 The value is mapped unchanged, except for the sign, and only the data type of the attribute changes.
 For example, if **-1.2** is contained in the source attribute, it will be converted to **1.2** in the destination attribute.
+To map negative numbers, use the *String to number* extension.

 ### Possible data type mappings